 Most insurance companies now use claim evaluation software to determine a general range of what they will offer to settle a car accident case.
 An experienced auto accident lawyer who can make it easier for the claims adjuster to identify and correctly input all of the injuries will generate a higher settlement offer than an attorney who does not.

-Every settlement offer that insurance companies make these days is based on extensive data analysis.
+If you are wondering why your Michigan car accident settlement is taking so long, it is important to know that very settlement offer that insurance companies make these days is based on extensive data analysis.
 This data analysis includes the median or average settlements for similar types of injuries in the geographic area where the car accident occurred and data of who your lawyer is.
-These are two of the pivotal data points that insurance companies use when assessing their risk and therefore determining how much to offer to settle a car accident case.
+These are two of the pivotal data points that insurance companies use when assessing their risk and therefore determining how much to offer to settle an automobile crash case.

 Research by the insurance industry itself also shows that victims represented by a lawyer with a proven track record can achieve on average a settlement 4 times greater than a lawyer without this experience and results (which is why so many insurance companies now bonus claims adjusters to try to settle cases quickly with crash victims before they can hire a lawyer).

-Factors that affect why a car accident settlement is taking so long
+Factors that affect why a Michigan car accident settlement is taking so long

 How does a lawsuit affect the length of time for an accident settlement?